apple/swift-async-algorithms/Evolution/NNNN-broadcast.md

 ```

 #### Overview
-The iterator disposal policy applied by a shared asynchronous sequence to its upstream iterator
+The iterator disposal policy applied by an asynchronous broadcast sequence to its upstream iterator

   - `whenTerminated`: retains the upstream iterator for use by future consumers until the base asynchronous sequence is terminated
   - `whenTerminatedOrVacant`: discards the upstream iterator when the number of consumers falls to zero or the base asynchronous sequence is terminated